0xvon/masatsch/README.md

 ## Wall of Death Inc.

-We serve an iOS app "Rocket for bands" which is a platform for those who love Japanese Rock Music.
+We serve an iOS app "Rocket for bands" which is a platform for those who love Japanese Rock Music.<br>
 Available on: https://apps.apple.com/jp/app/id1500148347

 <br>